 Weather is a great metaphor for life ~ sometimes it's good, sometimes it's bad and there's nothing you can do about it but carry an umbrella or chose to dance in the rain! ~ Terri Guillemets

 My Camino partner was ill with a gastrointestinal bug.
 It was the second full day of her illness.
 I did not know what I should do.
 Should I go on walking to Finisterre by myself according to our original plan?
 Or should I wait it out another day to see if she were better?

 I did not do the entire route on my walking tour, but instead chose some key places that interested me.
-I felt that if I did the Route of Routes I could egress into a café or building and sit it out if it rained too hard.
+I felt that if I did the Route of Routes, sticking near the city, I could egress into a café or building and sit it out if it rained too hard.

 I headed south from the cathedral on the Rúa do Vilar.
 My destination was the Rúa da Fonte de Santo Antonio that circumnavigates the city on the south.
 (This same road changes its name frequently as it circles the city).

-My first stop was the last surviving original gate of the medieval city wall, called the Mazarelos Arch.
-This historic gate is not actually on the Route of Routes, but I had read about it and wanted to see it.
-Something about medieval walls, gates and fortifications that strike me, I suppose.
+My first stop was the last surviving original gate of the medieval city wall, called the Mazarelos Arch, where the Camino Sanabrés enters the city.
+This historic gate is not actually on the described Route of Routes, but I had read about it and wanted to see it.
+Little did I realize I would be entering through this very gate some years later!
+Something always strikes me about medieval walls, gates and fortifications, I suppose.

 Immediately across from the Mazarelos Arch on my walking tour, is this interesting convent, below.
 There are so many old buildings in this old town sector and strolling about was fascinating to me.

 I took a close-up of the stone carvings on the building.
 Unfortunately I have no information as to their meaning.
 Coats of arms on each side, and what appears to be a schooling scene, with an instructor, a book and a student.
 If you know something about this building, please leave a comment below!